-Bravo's hit series Dirty John ended its eight-episode run on Sunday night, depicting John Meehan's (Eric Bana) violent demise at the unlikely hands of Debra Newell's (Connie Britton) youngest daughter, Terra (Julia Garner).
+Netflix Australia debuted the US hit series Dirty John on Feb.
+14, depicting John Meehan's (Eric Bana) violent demise at the unlikely hands of Debra Newell's (Connie Britton) youngest daughter, Terra (Julia Garner).

 Based on the hit podcast from Wondery and the L.A.
 Times and the six-part L.A.
-Times article written by Christopher Goffard (who also penned an installment of the show), Dirty John has become one of Bravo's most successful shows ever, breaking ratings records for the network.
+Times article written by Christopher Goffard (who also penned an installment of the show), Dirty John became one of Bravo US' most successful shows ever, breaking ratings records for the network before arriving in Australia.

 Given the too-crazy-to-be-made-up storyline—a sociopath cons a businesswoman he met online, mayhem ensues—it's easy to think that the show had to have embellished or made up certain parts of the story to ramp up the drama for TV.
 But fans of the podcast know all too well that when it came to John Meehan, anything was possible.

-Despite being a pretty damn faithful retelling of the real-life story, which came to an end with Meehan's death in 2016, there were a few changes—a few major—Bravo made in Dirty John:
+Despite being a pretty damn faithful retelling of the real-life story, which came to an end with Meehan's death in 2016, there were a few changes—a few major—the series made in Dirty John:

 Some of the biggest and simplest changes had to do with the make-up of Debra's family.
 In real-life, the divorced interior designer had four children, not three.
 (Two other real-life people not depicted on-screen are one of John's two sisters and his brother, who died of a drug overdose in 2000.)